UTK7994/learning-notes/books/designing-data-intensive-applications.md

 - Making a network request for every single record is magnitude slower than the normal throughput of a batch task.
 - Mappers or reducers concurrently write to the same output database an it can be easily overwhelmed.
 - You have to worry about the results from partially completed jobs being visible to other systems.
+[as we have written concurrently]

-A much better solution is to build a brand-new database _inside_ the batch job an write it as files to the job's output directory, so it can be loaded in bulk into servers that handle read-only queries.
+A much better solution is to build a brand-new database _inside_ the batch job and write it as files to the job's output directory, so it can be loaded in bulk into servers that handle read-only queries.
 Various key-value stores support building database files in MapReduce including Voldemort, Terrapin, ElephanDB and HBase bulk loading.

 ---